Eastern North Carolina

 Fayetteville to Goldsboro

 - Fayetteville and Cumberland County: Many folks associate Fayetteville with Fort Bragg and Pope Air Force Base but there’s quite a bit more to this city and its surroundings.
-It’s home to an amazing collection of restaurants, things to do, and more.
+It’s home to an amazing collection of restaurants, things to do inside and outside (especially for kids), and more.

 - Gatesville and Gates County: A series of small towns (including county seat Gatesville) dot Gates County, where natural beauty reigns supreme.
 It’s the last of the three NC counties (with Camden and Pasquotank) that share more than half of Great Dismal Swamp National Wildlife with Virginia.
 Merchants Millpond State Park, a popular spot for paddling, fishing, and picnicking, is also in Gates County,

 - Goldsboro and Wayne County: Along the same vein as Fayetteville, Goldsboro is usually mentioned along with Seymour Johnson Air Force Base.
 However, you’ll find much more when exploring its downtown, food scene, and surrounding towns.